My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Looking for an unconventional Bay Area getaway?
+Looking for an unconventional weekend getaway from the Bay Area?
 Northern California is calling!
 It’s easy to get hooked on weekends up in Marin or fleeing to Tahoe whenever you need a break from the bustle of San Francisco.
 There’s so much more to explore beyond these well-trod paths: one such fantastic destination is Mount Shasta and Siskiyou County.